THE SECURITY BRUTALIST

 A. G. asked: When building a security program how do you take into account that there is picture in your head of what you think should be the perfect program, and then there is reality, which often collides with your picture; and how do you make a plan that works in the real world and doesnt just sound good in a presentation?

-There's the version of a security program you imagine in your head, the "perfect one" that looks good on slides.
-And then there's the reality of budgets, politics, and the chaos of actual day to day operations.
+There is the security program you imagine, the perfect one that looks good on slides, and then there is the reality of budgets, politics, and the chaos of day to day operations.
 Those two worlds will collide.
-The question isn't how to avoid the collision.
-The question is how to survive it:
+The question is how to survive it.

-The Brutalist view: A security program isn't there to look impressive.
-It's there to do the work - protect what matters and ignore the rest.
+A security program is not there to look impressive.
+It is there to protect what is important and ignore what is not.